schadenfred/proscrypt-koans/README.md

 ## Act

-Let's shut everything down that we started in the last chapter:

-`$ docker-compose down`

 Check out the chapter-2 branch on your machine.
 When you can do:

 `$ git branch`

-...and it shows 'chapter-2' with an asterisk, let's go ahead and build:
+...and it shows 'chapter-2' with an asterisk, you're good.

+Shut everything down from the previous branch.

-`$ docker-compose build`
+`$ docker-compose down`

+Remove all images, containers, and volumes.

+`$ docker system prune -a`

 ...and bring up our database container: